-Residents of the area and members of the Dudley P. Chase Post of the GAR and the Rev. Harvey Klinger protested the desecration of the Soldiers Monument.
-Again there was debate about what should happen to the former cemetery for much of 1916.
-Stones were carried away leaving little or no evidence as to any remaining graves.
+In 1916, George T. Frost and Frank O. Hammer were arrested on suspicion of destroying and dumping the monuments, but a jury acquitted them of the charge.
+Residents of the area, members of the Dudley P. Chase Post of the Grand Army of the Republic (GAR), and Reverend Harvey Klinger protested the desecration of the Soldiers Monument, and the debate about what should happen to the former cemetery continued for much of 1916.
+The remaining stones were carried away or laid into the soil leaving little or no evidence about the remaining graves.
 In August of that year, the old Maple Hill Cemetery-Park was rededicated as Beltrami Park.

-Researchers have meticulously combed the files of the Minneapolis Park Board to identify the names and dates of those interred at Maple Hill Cemetery, many of the remaining graves still hold nameless remains forgotten by time.
+To this day, reminders of Maple Hill Cemetery remain.
+A plaque in the park lists members of the GAR who were known to be buried in Maple Hill Cemetery.
+Although researchers have combed the files of the Minneapolis Park Board in an attempt to identify the names and dates of those buried at Maple Hill Cemetery, many of the graves still hold remains of nameless pioneers and soldiers forgotten by time.